Results.

 |

-Request for provisional suspension of prosecutorial summons dismissed for lack of demonstrated urgency and irreparable harm.
+Request to suspend prosecutor’s summons dismissed for lack of urgency and irreparable harm.

 |